amplexus/instacreep/README.md

 Edit instacreep.sh and instacreep-full.sh 'savepath=""' to point to the directory to save files in.

-In the same directory, add a text file named instacreep.rc with a newline delimited list of usernames.
+In the same directory, add a text file named instacreep.txt with a newline delimited list of usernames.

 If savepath="/home/user/Pictures/instacreep/" for example,

-then file /home/user/Pictures/instacreep/instacreep.rc should contain your list.
+then file /home/user/Pictures/instacreep/instacreep.txt should contain your list.

 ===========
 ---